Obstetrics Fellowship Curriculum 2018-2019

 7. Perform post-partum tubal ligation on teaching panel patients.

-8. Perform neonatal circumcisions.
+8. Perform, teach and supervise neonatal circumcisions.

 9. Perform D&Cs.